chrisli-coder/health_check_for_arista/README.md

 #### Output Control

-- `-o FILE, --output FILE`: Write report (or `-L` / `-r` extract output) to FILE instead of stdout
+- `-o FILE, --output FILE`: Write the health report, or `-L` / `-r` extract output, to FILE instead of stdout (not used with `--cli`, which is interactive-only)

 #### Information and Filtering

 - `-l, --list-checks`: List all supported health checks and exit
 - `-L, --list-showtech-commands`: List all command section headers from the show-tech input(s) in order and exit (requires PATH; does not run health checks).
-Mutually exclusive with `-r` / `--raw`.
+Mutually exclusive with `-r` / `--raw` / `--cli`.
 - `-r COMMAND, --raw COMMAND`: Dump the raw text captured for `COMMAND` and exit (requires PATH; does not run health checks).
 Matching is case-insensitive: exact normalized command first, otherwise prefix match over sections in file order.
 If the same command appears multiple times, every matching section is printed with `match i/n` headers.
 Exit code `1` if a given input has no matching section.
-Mutually exclusive with `-L`.
+Mutually exclusive with `-L` / `--cli`.
+- `--cli`: Start the interactive show-tech CLI on the **first** resolved show-tech (requires PATH; does not run health checks).
+Mutually exclusive with `-L` / `-r`.

 - `-c [CHECK_NAME ...], --show-checks-in-brief [CHECK_NAME ...]`:
   - Show specified checks in brief mode output (full output for selected checks, not truncated)